kubernetes/community/sig-wg-lifecycle.md

 ### Communicate:
 Each one of these has a linked canonical source guideline from set up to moderation and your role and responsibilities for each.
 We are all responsible for enforcing our [code of conduct].
 - [ ] Read [moderation.md] and understand your role in keeping our community safe
-- [ ] Create your mailing lists - One for your members and another for your chairs/leads
+- [ ] Create your mailing lists. [mailing-list-guidelines.md]
-- Either [GoogleGroups] OR [discuss.kubernetes.io]
+- Create one mailing list for your members and another for your chairs/leads
 - Example: kubernetes-[sig/wg/ug]-foo@googlegroups.com and kubernetes-[sig/wg/ug]-foo-leads@googlegroups.com
 - The chairs/leads email will be used for activation of certain platforms (eg zoom)
 - [ ] Request a slack channel. [slack-guidelines.md]
-- [ ] Request a YouTube playlist link [youtube-guidelines.md]
+- [ ] Request a YouTube playlist link. [youtube-guidelines.md]
-- [ ] Request a zoom account [zoom-guidelines.md]
+- [ ] Request a zoom account. [zoom-guidelines.md]

 ### Engage:
 ...as a chair/tech lead with other chairs/tech leads